Guide · AI Detection

 #Frequently Asked Questions

-Spotify uses a combination of internal classifiers and third-party detection services.
-The specific models are not publicly documented.
-Anti-AI Master's pipeline is trained against commercially available detectors and continuously updated as new models emerge.
+Major streaming platforms generally combine internal classifiers with third-party detection services.
+The specific models are rarely public.
+Anti-AI Master's pipeline is calibrated against commercially available detectors and updated as new models emerge.
+Always confirm current policy on the platform or distributor you ship through.

 Why do scores vary so much between tracks?